 - (a) Beam Rail.
 Rail elements shall be erected in a manner resulting in a smooth, continuous installation.
 All bolts, except adjustment bolts, shall be drawn tight.
 Bolts shall be of sufficient length to extend beyond the nuts. - (b) Cable Rail.
-Cable guardrail shall be installed as shown on the Plans. - Splicing of cable will be permitted when necessary, but no single piece of cable shall be less than 15 m (50 feet) in length. - (c) Cedar Log Rail.
+Cable guardrail shall be installed as shown on the Plans.

+Splicing of cable will be permitted when necessary, but no single piece of cable shall be less than 15 m (50 feet) in length.

+- (c) Cedar Log Rail.
 Cedar log guardrail shall be constructed as shown on the Plans.
 All cuts and notches on rails and posts shall be made in a manner to provide uniform bearing and close joints.
-The rails shall be attached to posts by steel straps and lag screws.
+The rails shall be attached to posts by steel straps and lag screws. - (d) Steel Backed Timber Rail.
+Timber rails shall be cut to produce a close fit at all joints.
+Field cuts shall be treated with an approved material as determined by the Engineer.